 One-side cultural change is impossible.
-If increased agility requires increased trust, it must be equally increased on both sides — the product team and the business.
-This is unlikely to happen if each of them has their own protection mechanisms and has a great experience of compromising opponents, which is always present in organizations with a long history.
+If increased agility requires increased trust, it must be equally increased on both sides — the product team and the business team.
+This is unlikely to happen if any of them has a great experience of compromising opponents, which is always present in organizations with a long history.